Best Tweaks & Optimizations to Improve WHMCS Billing

 - Automatic Batch Invoice PDF Export

-We stop here but there are many more features accessible from the sidebar on the left.
-Let's go now.
+We stop here but there are many more features to discover in our documentation.
+Let's start now.

 Starting from WHMCS 7.7 (11th February 2019), there's a new field named Tax ID that is used to contain the client VAT number.
 It took more than 10 years to WHMCS team to realize this was needed.
 So what's the problem excluding a decade of wait?